March 26, 2023

-If you’re looking for Physician Assistant jobs, apply on DirectShifts!
-We have over 135 PA jobs with healthcare leaders in different states.
+If you're looking for Physician Assistant jobs, apply on DirectShifts!
+We have PA jobs with healthcare leaders in different states.
 Click on the links below to find opportunities that might interest you.

 In the medical world, surgical roles are notoriously not for the faint of heart.
 It takes a special, detail-oriented person to endure the rigor and complexity of surgical training.
 Yet, unlike in the popularized, melodramatic series, Grey’s Anatomy, where young, love-stricken interns prowl over first-assist surgical opportunities, in reality, Physician Assistants (PAs) are also vital characters behind the (blindingly bright) lights, (robotistic) cameras, and (meticulous) action of the operating room.
 PAs can work as surgical first assists in a number of subspecialties, ranging from General Surgery to Gynecological Oncology, Cardiology, Head and Neck Surgery, Neurosurgery, Orthopedics, Ophthalmology, and beyond.
 PAs who seek the thrill of the OR should also consider the uniqueness of each subspecialty.
 Additionally, most roles are more dynamic than solely surgical responsibilities.